Room Booking Request Form

 Please note room bookings for 2017/18 can not be processed by DMU Timetabling Office until after September 1.
 If your booking is for a room in FreshFest (Friday September 22- Sunday October 1) then you will need to submit a booking before September 1.

 Name of Student Group:

 Name of Committee Member Organiser (This should be yourself):

 (you will receive a decision about your request and if approved, the room(s) allocated via email so please make sure it’s one that you check regularly)

 Will there be any refreshments or Catering provided Yes No

 Will there be a charge to attend your event?
 Yes No

-Are non-students allowed to attend your event?
+Are you inviting non-students/community members to attend your event?
 Yes No

 Please provide Names, Addresses and P Numbers of 3 additional Committee Members: